Managing Credit Accounts and Finances for a Loved One

 Monitor your loved one’s credit reports

 If your parent or loved one has a credit history, checking his or her credit reports can help you ensure the information is accurate and complete and help you detect any signs of potential fraud or identity theft.
-In order to access their Equifax credit report, you’ll need to send a written request and documents by mail or fax.
+In order to access their Equifax credit report, you’ll need to send a written request and documents by mail.
 Those documents will be used to verify your identity, your loved one’s identity and your ability to legally act on their behalf.

 Please send your request and documents to: